-- High school or college credits in algebra and/or geometry, biology and chemistry.
+- High school or college credits in algebra (or geometry), biology and chemistry.
 Physics is strongly encouraged. - Demonstrate general knowledge of the physical therapy field via an information questionnaire.
 Strongly encouraged methods useful to learn more about the profession include: volunteer or employment as an aide in a PT clinic or spend several hours observing in various PT clinics.
-Participation in health occupation courses is also useful; - Submission of two written recommendations from teachers, employers, and/or practicing PTs or PTAs; - American Heart Association CPR for the Healthcare Provider (Level C) or the American Red Cross CPR for the Professional Rescuer.
-CPR must be maintained throughout the program; - Personal health insurance and professional liability insurance are mandatory (can be purchased through the College) during clinical education experiences; - Records of recent immunization, particularly Hepatitis B (required for all clinical educational experiences); - Read Essential Functions attachment to PTA packet.
+Participation in health occupation courses is also useful; - Submission of two written recommendations from teachers, employers, and/or practicing PTs or PTAs; - American Heart Association CPR for the Healthcare Provider or the American Red Cross CPR for the Professional Rescuer.
+CPR must be maintained throughout the program; - Personal health insurance and professional liability insurance are mandatory during clinical education experiences; - Records of recent immunization, particularly Hepatitis B (required for all clinical educational experiences); - Read Essential Functions attachment to PTA packet.
 Sign agreement that applicant can do all tasks with/without reasonable accommodations.
 These are physical and cognitive skills essential to success as a PTA.

-The PTA Program at NH Community Technical College at Claremont combines part-time or full-time classroom and laboratory work at the College with three (3) six-week supervised clinical education experiences.
+The PTA Program combines part-time or full-time classroom and laboratory work at the College with three (3) six-week supervised clinical education experiences.
 The Academic Coordinator of Clinical Education works with each student to assign appropriate clinical sites.
+A background check may be required for students attending educational experiences at several agencies.
+See full policy in Admission section of this catalog.
 Assignments depend on availability of clinical sites.
 Students may be required to temporarily relocate or travel long distances.
 A car is required for personal transportation to all clinical education experience assignments.